usuaero/PyPan/docs/source/solvers.rst

 Solvers
 =======

 There are various solvers written into PyPan.
+Each is an instance of the Solver base class, which has the following available methods:

+.. automodule:: pypan.solvers
+.. autoclass:: Solver
+   :members:

 Vortex Ring (Constant Doublet) Solver
 -------------------------------------